Hal1903/card_game/README.md

-(Next project would be 3D or data science.
+(Next project would be 3D, 2D srpg, or data science, perhaps online 2D game again...
 Maybe data science -- 3D seemed excited but not as much as I expected... sorry, for my friend who helped me a lot for 3D game development.)